 - storage areas are kept clear of clutter

 - you pack all supplies and materials off the floor

-Prevent Mice from Nesting and Breeding around the Exterior of your Home
+Prevent Mice from Nesting Around the Exterior of Your Home

 Maintaining the exterior of your home using these effective exclusion and sanitation strategies can minimize the risk of rodent populations establishing themselves in these high-activity areas.